semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial-intro.md

 The `manifests` directory contains all the Kubernetes manifest files.

-- `service.yml`: the LoadBalancer service.
+`service.yml` describes the LoadBalancer service.
 Forwards traffic from port 80 (HTTP) to port 3000.

 ``` yaml
 apiVersion: v1